Illinois Compiled Statutes

 person's name, address, date of birth, photograph, and social security number or other government-issued identification number.

-(c) A person or entity that publishes for profit a person's criminal record information on a publicly available Internet website or in any other publication that charges a fee for removal or correction of the information must correct any errors in the individual's criminal history information within 5 business days after notification of an error.
+(c) A person or entity that publishes or otherwise disseminates for profit a person's criminal record information on a publicly available Internet website or in any other publication or criminal history report that charges a fee for removal or correction of the information must correct any errors in the individual's criminal history information within 5 business days after notification of an error.
 Failure to correct an error in the individual's criminal record information constitutes an unlawful practice within the meaning of this Act.

 (d) A person whose criminal record information is published for profit on a publicly available Internet website or in any other publication that charges a fee for removal or correction of the information may demand the publisher to correct the information if the subject of the information, or his or her representative, sends a letter, via certified mail, to the publishing entity demanding the information be corrected and providing documentation of the correct information.